Courses and Requirements

 1968: Is Paris Burning?.

 In May 1968, France experienced social unrest on an unprecedented scale: massive student demonstrations preceded a general labor strike by millions of workers from all sectors of employment.
 Social and political unrest characterized the moment, but the "events of May" also challenged existing forms of knowledge and the very nature of language.
 Explores post-war French history and concurrent developments in the university, the arts and intellectual life.
+(Social, Structural, and Institutional Hierarchies.)
 Prerequisite, 200 or consent of instructor.
 Taught in French.
-Morgan.
+Maximum enrollment, 16.